 The compact plan included a large living room, a dining room, a kitchen with breakfast nook, a tile bath with three bedrooms, as well as an informal den with access to a double garage.

 In less than a month, over 12,000 had toured Harmony Home.

 - Theodore Thompson – architect

 Sheffield Village is located above Hwy 580 at Dutton Avenue.

-I couldn’t locate the actual “Hampstead House”.
-I have included other houses in the area that were for sale during the same time period.
+I couldn’t locate the actual “Hampstead House.”
+I have included other houses in the area that were for sale during the same period.

-Prior to the opening of Hempstead House in Sheffield Village the H.C Capwells Company created a full scale floor plan model completely furnished in the furniture department on the fourth floor of their downtown store.
+Before the opening of Hempstead House in Sheffield Village, the H.C Capwell’s Company created a full-scale floor plan model wholly furnished in the furniture department on the fourth floor of their downtown store.